Botox is the injectable wrinkle relaxer we all know and love.

-In fact, the product is so synonymous with its impressive results that many people think that’s the actual name of the ingredient!
+In fact, it’s so synonymous with its impressive results that many people think "Botox" is the actual name of the ingredient!

 But what’s the difference, and which one is right for you?
 We’re breaking it all down.